Stoncodessomething/SwordAPI/README.md

 Do the following:
 1. Create your database
 2. Connect your database by replacing server=YOUR_DB with your own server's name in the "appsettings.json" file.
+3. Migrate database
+4. Update database
-3. Run
+5. Run
-4. You're all set!
+6. You're all set!

 Outputs:
 ![Getting Started](./Http.png)